tkuenneth/nativeparameterstoreaccess/README.md

 ## Welcome to Native Parameter Store Acess
-### A small Java library to access the Windows registry and the macOS Defaults database
+### A small Java library to access the Windows Registry and the macOS Defaults database

-Sometime you need to access the Windows registry or the macOS Defaults database in your Java or Kotlin apps.
-While the Java standard class library includes the Preferecnes api to read and write app-specific values, you cannot use it to access system settings.
+Sometime you need to access the Windows Registry or the macOS Defaults database in your Java or Kotlin apps.
+While the Java standard class library includes the Preferences api to read and write app-specific values, you cannot use it to access system settings.
 That's what this tiny library is for.

 #### Examples